-There are a few requirements to be fulfilled before coming for this trek to Kanchenjunga.
-Being a forbidden area before, you need a special trekking permit issued by the Government registered trekking agency in Nepal.
-You can contact them online or meet after coming to Nepal.
+There are a few requirements to meet before you come for this trek to Kanchenjunga.
+In this forbidden area, you need a special trekking permit issued by Nepal Tourism Board.

 You need to have an acceptable passport and visa to come to Nepal through air flight or through roadways.
-Similarly, this trek is not allowed for solo hiking.
-Thus, a trekking agency needs to be contacted for your trek and guides will be provided to help you along the way.
+Plus, this trek is not allowed for solo hiking.
+Thus, you need to contact a trekking agency that provides guides as well.

-So, you must book your trekking plans ahead of visiting the country or book it after you arrive to Kathmandu.
+So, you must book your trekking plans ahead of visiting the country or book it after you arrive at Kathmandu.

 The trip can start from Biratnagar or Suketar.
-So, domestic air ticket needs to be booked if you want to reduce the days of your trip.
-Otherwise, bus can also be boarded from Kathmandu to Suketar which will not require pre-booking.
-The tickets are easily available except during the festivals such as Dashain that falls in October.
+So, you can book a domestic air ticket if you want to reduce the days of your trip.
+Otherwise, the bus can be an option to travel from Kathmandu to Suketar.
+The tickets are handy except during the festivals such as Dashain that falls in October.

-You must carry your identification document, permits and passport safely as it might be checked along the way.
-In case of any issue, it will be better to contact trekking agency or your home country’s embassy for additional help.
+You must carry your identification document, permits, and passport along the way.
+In case of any problems, it is better to contact trekking agency or your home country’s embassy for help.

 Special Restricted Area Permit for Kanchenjunga Trek

-You need two permit for this region.
-First is special Restricted Area Permit that is issued for weekly basis.
-Second is Kanchenjunga Conservation Area project entry permit, which is issued for monthly basis.
+You need two permits for this region.
+First is a special Restricted Area Permit issued for a weekly basis.
+Second is the Kanchenjunga Conservation Area Project Entry Permit, which works for a month.

-Special permits are needed to visit restricted areas which can be applied after your arrival.
+You need to collect special permits to visit this region, which you can collect on your arrival.
 The system of advance reservation is not available.
 So, you need to get two trekkers per group who are usually authorized guide by the government.

 The region covers some restricted villages like Lelep village, Papung village, etc. which charges different fees per person.
 The basic charges range from 10 USD to 50 USD per week.
 It also depends on the time of year of your visit.